SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

 is available on Cori & Edison to allow NERSC users to manage their containers, and will soon be available on Denovo.

-More information on the Rancher CLI can be found at [Rancher Command Line Interface (CLI)](http://rancher.com/docs/rancher/v1.6/en/cli/) on [rancher.com](http://rancher.com).
+For more information on using the Rancher CLI, see [Rancher Command Line Interface (CLI)](http://rancher.com/docs/rancher/v1.6/en/cli/) on [rancher.com](http://rancher.com).

+!!!
+Note
+    NERSC provides a modified version of the Rancher CLI, and not all commands shown in the Rancher documentation are available to NERSC users.

-The Docker CLI is not used to manage your services in Spin, as it is not possible for Docker to provide a secure, multi-user container enviornment suitable for NERSC.
+The Docker CLI is not used to manage your Spin services from NERSC systems, as it is not yet possible for Docker to provide a secure, multi-user container infrastructure suitable for the NERSC systems.
 The Docker CLI is used to manage containers on your laptop.

-!!! note
-    NERSC provides a modified version of the Rancher CLI, and not all commands shown in the Rancher documentation are available to NERSC users.

 ## Practices to avoid